 “Your Mum needs to settle down.
 We need a rest.
 Why are you always in a rush?”

-I’m not, it’s just that they keep giving me more and more things to do.
-Admitedly I am tired, distraught and, frankly, angry.
-I decide to drive to Caldy Manor, have a look round, and take some pictures to show Mum and Dad.
+I am tired, distraught and, frankly, angry.
+I decide to drive to Caldy Manor, have a chat with the manager and look around, and take some pictures to show Mum and Dad.

 “Would you rather stay at home and have a carer in the house 24/7?
 I have set up a meeting.”